+GRANT S. GREEN, JR. 206

+Presidential Address: Brandenburg Gate

+Attached is our latest mark-up of the President's Brandenburg Gate speech reflecting NSC and State concerns and recommendations.

+Attachment

+cc: Tony Dolan

+Berlin be

+PRESIDENTIAL ADDRESS: BRANDENBURG GATE

+(NEST) BERLIN, GERMANY

+FRIDAY, JUNE 12, 1987

+×

-GRANT S. GREEN, JR. Brandenburg Gate Presidential Address: Attached is our latest mark-up of the President's Brandenburg Gate speech reflecting NSC and State concerns and recommendations.
-Attachment cc: Tony Dolan X PRESIDENTIAL ADDRESS: BRANDENBURG GATE (WEST) BERLIN, GERMANY FRIDAY, JUNE 12, 1987 President van Weiszaeder Chancellor Kohl, Governing Mayor Diepgen, ladies and gentlemen: Twenty-four years ago, President John F. Kennedy visited Berlin, speaking to the people of this city and the world at the City Hall.
-Since then, two other Presidents have come. each in his turn, to Berlin.
+Chancellor Kohl, Governing Mayor Diepgen, ladies and gentlemen: Twenty-four years ago, President John F. Kennedy visited Berlin, speaking to the people of this city and the world at the City Hall.
+Since then, two other Presidents have come, each in his turn, to Berlin.
 Today I myself make my second visit to your city.

 We come to Berlin, we American Presidents, because it is our duty to speak, in this place, of freedom.
-But I must confess, we are drawn here by other things as well: By the feeling of By your courage and defermination.
-And by our more than 500 years older than our own history in this city 6 own Em commitment to bringing Europeans -- all Europeans -- all Europeans -- all Europeans -together in freedom. of the Grunewald and the Tiergarten.
-Most of all, by your Gourage and friendship - Perhaps the composer Paul Lincke understood something about You see, like so many Presidents before me, I come here today because wherever I go, whatever I do: "Ich hab noch einen koffer in Berlin." ["I still have a suitease in Berlin - words from a much-loved song.
+But I must confess, we are drawn here by other things as well: By the feeling of By your courses and defermination.
+And by our history in this city, more than 500 years older than our own own Commitment to bringing Europeans -- all Europeans -- all Europeans -- all Europeans -- all Europeans the beauty for the sense of energy in your streets.
+By the beauty for the Crunewald and the Tiergarton.
+Mest of all, by your Gourage and friendship

+Perhaps the composer Paul Lincks understood something about

+American Presidents.
+You see, like so many Presidents before me,

+L. come here today because wherever I go, whatever I do:

+suitesse in Berlin words from a much-loved song.

 Our gathering today is being broadcast throughout Western Europe and North America.
-I understand that it is being seen and heard as well in the East Ethat Berlin television can be seen as far to the southeast as Leipzig, as far to the northeast as Gdansky that Berlin radio can be picked up as far due east as looking, nostalsic.
-Should be More positive, uppeat, for wave looking Get SOONLY intothe meat.
+I understand that it is being seen and heard as well in the East that Bellin television can be seen as far to the southeast as Leipzig, as far to the northeast as Gdansk; that Serlin radio can be picked up as far due east as Mescow.